What is YAML?

 Use Linting in CI/CD

-Add YAML linting to your CI/CD pipeline using tools like yamllint.
-This catches formatting issues before they cause deployment failures.
-A misconfigured YAML file in Kubernetes or Docker Compose can bring down your entire infrastructure.
+Add YAML linting to your CI/CD pipeline using yamllint or a similar tool.
+This catches formatting issues before they reach production.
+A misconfigured YAML file in Kubernetes or Docker Compose can cause an entire deploy to fail or, worse, succeed in unexpected ways.

 Validate Before Deploying

 Always validate YAML configuration files before applying them to production systems.
-This online validator provides instant feedback, but for automated workflows, integrate a YAML linting step into your build pipeline.
+This online validator gives you instant feedback for one-off checks; for automated workflows, integrate a YAML linting step into your build pipeline.
+The combination — pre-commit checks locally, CI enforcement on every push — eliminates almost all YAML-related deploy failures.